nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 ## Notes And Takeaways from Research and Experience

+- [x] Build and Test Node.js using [GitHub Actions for Node.js](./github-actions-build-test-node.html).
 - [x] DotNET MAUI [Data Binding in MVVM](./maui-databinding-mvvm.html).
 - [x] React [Hooks](./react-hooks.html).
 - [x] Deploying to [Linux on Azure](./linux-on-azure.html).